 Menu animation is enabled on a desktop if this policy setting is set to Allowed and the menu animation Microsoft personal preference setting is enabled.

-Changes to the menu animation Microsoft personal preference setting affect the desktop.
-Consider that you set the desktop to discard changes when the session ends.
-In this case, a user, who has enabled menu animations, might not have menu animation in subsequent sessions.
-For users who require menu animation, enable the Microsoft setting in the main image for the desktop or ensure that the desktop retains user changes.
+Note: Changes to the menu animation Microsoft personal preference setting are changes to the desktop.
+If the desktop is set to discard changes when the session ends, a user who has enabled menu animations in a session might not have menu animation available in subsequent sessions on the desktop.
+For users who require menu animation, enable the Microsoft setting in the master image for the desktop or ensure that the desktop retains user changes.

 View window contents while dragging